Dirac Assisted Tree Method for 1D Heterogeneous Helmholtz Equations with Arbitrary Variable Wave Numbers: Numerical Experiments

 and the boundary conditions $u(0)=0$ and $10^{-2}u'(1)-i 500 u(1)=0$.
-The exact solution $\eu$ has an analytic expression.
-See Table \ref{tab:piece8rel} for the numerical summary as well as Figure \ref{fig:piece8rel} for the convergence and approximated solution plots. \end{example}
+The exact solution $\eu$ has an analytic expression which is given on each interval $(2^{-3}(j-1),2^{-3}j)$ for $j=1,\ldots,8$ by { { }} where all the coefficients $A_j$, $B_j$ for $j=1,\dots,8$ are uniquely determined by solving a system of linear equations that arises from imposing the boundary conditions and the following transmission conditions